Food and energy tussle as Victoria approves three controversial new solar farms

 The three other farms, given final approval by Wynne on Friday, are the Tatura East (45 MW – CleanGen Power), Tallygaroopna (30 MW – X-Elio) and Lemnos (100 MW- Neoen) solar farms.
 Combined the three farms will consist of 650,000 solar panels and generate 175 MW of solar energy.

-However, some farmers and residents are upset that the Government approved the three projects before the guidelines it introduced in response to the first are officially adopted.
+However, some farmers and residents are upset that the state government approved the three projects before the guidelines it introduced in response to the first are officially adopted.
 Minister Wynn has insisted that “these permits were approved after a thorough review by independent experts and consultation with the community.”

 The issue at hand is that Tatura East, Tallygaroopna and Lemnos are situated on prime agricultural land, land which will now see $2 billion in Government grants for irrigation upgrades go to waste.
 A particular gripe seems to be the solar farms close proximity to fruit orchards, orchards which farmers are worried will suffer heat effects associated with solar farming.